abeigi/pyhackrf/README.md

 A Python wrappper for libhackrf

+# ASH UPDATE

+Below is the original docs for the pyhackrf library - added some chatgpt output to complete the transmission components. all other elements are the same and unchanged.

+see `test_tx_alt.py` or `test_tx_tone.py` for two examples

 # Description

 I wanted something like [pyrtldsr](https://github.com/roger-/pyrtlsdr) for the HackRF: a convenient python interface to handle calls to the libhackrf library.